CodecosmosBelgium/pxt-Reeks2Missie5/t_extra.md

 ## Multiple Selection
 Use the learning platform to solve the exercise.
-IF the Agent steps on a purple coral block, then he places a purple coral.
+IF the Agent steps on a purple coral block (Bubble Coral Block), then he places a purple coral.
 ELSE IF he steps on a gold block, then the Agent turns left.
 ELSE IF he steps on an iron block, THEN the Agent turns right.
 ELSE he spawns a turtle.